medrunner-services/Client-Portal/README.md

 # Medrunner Client Portal

-This portal brings the medrunner experience to the web !
+This portal brings the medrunner experience to the web!

 ## Issues
 All issues are tracked in [Youtrack](https://medrunner.youtrack.cloud/)